 The 2005 Vin de Paille “Quintessence” has a beautiful nose of maple syrup, caramel and ripe apricots, with flavors of honey, spice and pear, good balancing acidity and an exceptionally long finish.

 - Residual Sugar: 310 g/l

 Recipes & Pairings

 - Crème Brulée

 - Tarte Tatin

 - Aged Blue Cheeses

-In 2003, we dried all four of our white Rhône grapes (Roussanne, Viognier, Marsanne, and Grenache Blanc) on straw in our greenhouses.
+In 2005, we dried all four of our white Rhône grapes (Roussanne, Viognier, Marsanne, and Grenache Blanc) on straw in our greenhouses.
 We then pressed the grapes and fermented the wines separately.
-By the middle of the winter, it was clear to us that the Roussanne was progressing in a distinctly different way than the other three grapes, with higher residual sugars, and almost tangible honey and caramel character, and a wonderfully rich texture in the mouth.
-We made the decision to blend the other three varietals and produce our 2003 Vin de Paille blend from that.
-We kept the Roussanne separate, gave it a little more time in barrel to evolve, and bottled it as Vin de Paille “Quintessence”.
-That same year, we also produced a recioto-style, 100% Mourvèdre Vin de Paille “Sacrérouge”
+By the middle of the winter, it was clear to us that two barrels of the Roussanne were distinctly different than the other three grapes, with tremendous richness and (we suspected) great longevity.
+When we blended our 2005 Vin de Paille blend, we held out these two barrels to give them another year in our cellar to evolve, and bottled it as Vin de Paille “Quintessence”.

-The wine, after pressing, was aged in a new French oak barrel for 10 months before being bottled in June of 2004.
-It was released in June of 2005, after an additional year in bottle.
+The wine, after pressing, was aged in a new French oak barrel for 22 months before being bottled in June of 2007.
+It was released in December of 2007, after an additional six months in bottle.